idvorkin/techdiary/notes/ios.md

 #### Back tick to escape.

 The keyboard I use has backtick where escape should be.
-In VIM this is super painful ish and blink have options to flip this.
+In VIM this is super painful iSH and blink have options to flip this.
 In iVIM you can do a key remap - e.g.

 ```
     :imap ` <C-[>